spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 **Description**

-The responsibility of a factory is to instantiate and to wire up the classes of a module.
+The responsibility of a `Factory` is to instantiate classes of a module and inject module dependencies during instantiation.
-Factories do NOT define/implement interface as practically they are never fully replaced.

 **Conventions**
+- `Factories` MUST NOT define/implement interface as practically they are never fully replaced.
-- The factory MUST orchestrate the instantiation of objects in solitude (without reaching out to class-external logic).
+- `Factories` MUST orchestrate the instantiation of objects in solitude (without reaching out to class-external logic).
-- The methods MUST either instantiate one new object and named as `create[Class]()`, or wire the dependencies and named as `get[Class]()`.
+- `Factory` methods MUST either instantiate one new object and named as `create[Class]()`, or wire the dependencies and named as `get[Class]()`.
-- All methods MUST be `public`.
+- `Factory` methods MUST be `public`.
-- The method MUST use the constants defined in [dependency provider](#dependency-provider) when reaching out to dependencies.
+- `Factory` methods MUST use the constants defined in [dependency provider](#dependency-provider) when reaching out to module dependencies.

 <details><summary markdown='span'>Additional Conventions for Project Development</summary>
+- Methods can define/implement interfaces on demand.
+- Methods can instantiate and write dependencies in one step, but this case MUST be named as `get[Class]()`.
 - Methods can have any access modifier.
 </details>